-N2O is mainly produced from the microbial nitrification and denitrification processes, but the contribution of bacteria and fungi to nitrification and denitrification processes is still unclear.
-In our results, fungi contributed 54% and 63% of the TNEA and TDEA, respectively, in control treatment of the alpine grassland studied.
-Our result of the fungal contribution to potential of N2O production is much lower than Laughlin and Stevens (2002) and Zhong et al. (2018) whom reported 89% and 86% fungal contribution from temperate grasslands, but is higher than the 40-51% fungal contribution observed across different ecosystems by Chen et al. (2014).
-Kato et al. (2013) also showed that N2O emissions from FDEA was higher than from BDEA in alpine meadows, reinforcing the important role fungi play in denitrification process.
+N2O is mainly produced from microbial nitrification and denitrification processes, but the contribution of bacteria and fungi to nitrification and denitrification processes is still unclear.
+In our results, fungi contributed 54 % and 63 % of the TNEA and TDEA, respectively, in control treatments of the alpine grassland studied.
+Our result of the fungal contribution to potential of N2O production is much lower than Laughlin and Stevens (2002) and Zhong et al. (2018), who reported 89% and 86% fungal contributions from temperate grasslands, but is higher than the 40-51 % fungal contribution observed across different ecosystems by Chen et al. (2014).
+Kato et al. (2013) also showed that N2O emissions from FDEA were higher than from BDEA in alpine meadows, reinforcing the important role fungi play in the denitrification process.
 Our findings support our first hypothesis and further proved that both nitrification and denitrification were largely driven by fungal communities in alpine meadow grasslands.
-A possible explanation is that fungi prefer the arid, high organic substrate and lowtemperature environment (Pietikäinen et al., 2005; Chen et al., 2015; Marusenko et al., 2013).
-In alpine grasslands, the mean annual temperature is 0 °C; even during the sampling day the mean temperature was only 11 °C. The cold environment could cause higher activity in fungi than in bacteria.
-Moreover, the cold environment decreases the rate of mineralization, leading to greater organic C and N accumulation (Ineson et al.,
+A possible explanation is that fungi prefer the arid, high organic substrate and low-temperature environment (Pietikäi-